-The differences, for example, between defined benefit and money purchase schemes are important and the saver needs to get to grips with them if they are to make the right choice.
+The differences, for example, between defined benefit and money purchase schemes are important and you must understand both if you are to make the best choice.

 So, what’s the difference between a money purchase and a defined benefit scheme?